jasonqiu212/git-practice/README.md

 > Making changes through a PR allows others (usually your manager) to review your code and adds an extra layer of checks.
 After your manager approves the PR, your branch will be merged into the `main` branch.

-7. Assume your branch has been merged, delete the feature branch on your local repository.

 Life happens and you stop coding for 100 years.
 The `main` branch in the remote repository has been edited many times by others.

-8. Update your local repository.
+7. Update your local repository.

 > Note: Updating your local repository frequently is important when working in a team, since you want your local repo to be as updated as possible.